Child Support FAQs

 Unless a court order has specified otherwise, both parents share legal custody of their kids.
 In other words, if you do not have physical custody of your kids, and even if you don’t see your children, you may still have legal custody.
 Courts sometimes award joint physical and legal custody.

-how is child support collected, and how is it received?
+How is child support collected, and how is it received?

 Likewise, PRS may receive payment in several ways, including direct deposit into a bank account, electronic payment card, or bank check.

-can the child support amount be changed?
+Can the child support amount be changed?

 Yes, but generally there must be a good reason for it to be changed.
 Parents can seek a change in the amount if one or both their financial situations change significantly.
 You can file a motion to increase, decrease, suspend (for instance, if you were temporarily laid off) or terminate child support.
 You’ll be asked to present evidence regarding the requested adjustment.